datadesk/print-map-maker/README.md

     #map_4col{width:1434px; height:1200px;}
     #map_web{width:1300px; height:731px;}

-The tool generates a 72 ppi image, which translates to 72 dpi for print folk.
-When the oversized image is downloaded it can be resized (without resampling) from a 72 ppi image to 216 ppi (3x).
-Save the resulting image and it should fit perfectly in your document.
-Then add labels and you're done.
+The tool generates a 72-ppi image, which translates to 72 dpi for print folk.
+When the oversized image is downloaded it can be resized (without resampling) from a 72-ppi image to 216 ppi (3x) in Photoshop.
+Save the resulting image and it should fit perfectly in your document where labels can be added.

 ### Customizing map tiles

 Customizing map features works the same way.
-If your streets are 1 pt wide, make them 3 points wide in the CartoCSS styles and they will scale back down in the final image.
-The example streets below end up .65 pt wide.
-You can also change appearance by zoom level.
+If your streets are 1 point wide, make them 3 points wide in Mapbox Studio and they will scale back down in the final image.
+The streets in the example below end up 0.65 points wide.
+You can adjust the appearance at each zoom level.

     [class='street']{
       [zoom>=0] { line-width: 0; }